 Image credit: Nutmeg & Clove | Supplied

-Nutmeg & Clove, the acclaimed Singaporean bar consistently ranked among the World’s and Asia’s 50 Best Bars, is set to celebrate its 10th anniversary in May.
-To commemorate its colourful journey, the bar is kickstarting its celebrations by unveiling a brand new look, along with a new cocktail and food menu.
+Nutmeg & Clove, the acclaimed Singaporean bar consistently ranked among the World’s and Asia’s 50 Best Bars (currently sitting at number six in Asia), recently celebrated its 10th anniversary.
+To commemorate its colourful journey, the bar unveiled a brand new look, along with a new cocktail and food menu.
 Simply and aptly called TEN, the new cocktail menu features a list of 25 cocktails crafted by Head Bartender Gavin Teravasan and pays homage to key events over the past ten years, alongside crowd-favourites.

 New Signatures include the Agnes’ Requiem, a floral, dry and fruity mix, shaken up Monkey 47 Gin, Raspberry Eau De Vie, rhubarb, galangal, orchid, jasmine, lemon and saline, and the Yam Seng, a refreshing concoction made from Montelobos Espadin Joven Mezcal, lemongrass, pandan, taro, lemon and cream, silkened with egg white for an extra smooth finish.
 A true ode to Singapore comes with the Don’t Chicken Out, a savoury, spicy and complex mix reminiscent of the Singapore staple chicken rice.
 The drinkable version is shaken up from Bacardi Anejo Cuatro 4YO Rum, Tio Pepe Fino, Sherry, cucumber, Hainanese chilli, lime and a dash of MSG.